Small Batch Vanilla Cupcakes

 Instructions

-- In a large mixing bowl (with the paddle attachment if using a stand mixer), beat together the sugar and butter until light and creamy, about 1-2 minutes.
+3. In a large mixing bowl on medium-high speed (with the paddle attachment if using a stand mixer), beat together the sugar and butter until light and creamy, about 1-2 minutes.

-- Add the flour mixture alternately with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).
+5. Turn the mixer down to the lowest speed possible then add the flour mixture alternating with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).

-If using buttercream, store at room temperature for up to 3 days or in the refrigerator for up to 1 week.
+7. Decorate with frosting of choice.
+Cover and store the frosted cupcakes at room temperature for up to 2 days (buttercream only) or in the refrigerator for up to 1 week (buttercream, cream cheese, and ganache).

 Notes